bedalus/4colour/README.md

 ### Phase 8-9: Summary

-These phases implemented deterministic coloring based on the Four Color Theorem with a priority system (1=yellow, 2=green, 3=blue, 4=red), conflict resolution, and codebase optimization through extracted utility functions and comprehensive tests.
+These phases implemented deterministic coloring based on the Four Color Theorem with a priority system (1=yellow, 2=green, 3=blue, 4=red), conflict resolution, and codebase optimization.

 ### Phase 10-11: Summary